 Zi, “You are not concerned with them knowing who the girls are?”

 “They do not know they are our children, we used the made up names that will appear on the credits.
-Also, our people sign deadly confidentiality contracts, they cannot describe the interior of the buildings, or describe the creative process, nor say anything to anyone about their employer.”
+Also, our people sign deadly confidentiality contracts, they cannot describe the interior of the buildings, or describe the creative process, nor say anything to anyone about their employer or our projects.”

 Nikko, “True, we have the same agreements at the drone company and Chloe Couture.
 We had them at the property management company when we owned it.
 Even though the property management company wasn’t full of secret formulas, processes or algorithms developed for our other more tech oriented companies.”